Phantomvv1/Library_management/README.md

 Users can reserve books to borrow when they are returned and available

-Users can search and view events, register for them or cancel their registration (eventa are e.g. book reading club meeting on Monday, etc.)
+Users can search and view events, register for them or cancel their registration (events are e.g. book reading club meeting on Monday, etc.)

 Librarians can create events and invite users to these events